Serving Proudly As The Voice Of Valley County Since 1913

 Letter To The Editor, Richard Barnard|Jun 5, 2013

 Dear Editor: I am shocked and disappointed, by the events that have occurred at the shooting range south of Saco.
 It is evident that a person or persons unknown, do not understand the meaning of the word “no,” such as: “No” jacketed bullets shot at our hard targets, but you went and shot them to pieces, anyway.
 “No” driving off of the roads, but you went and spun brodies out in the grass, anyway.
 “No” longer open to the public, but you went and shot and pried our locks off, anyway.
-The last one says it’s obvious that you...
+The last one says it’s obvious that you think you have a...
 Full story

 • Cruisin' Around In My 1996 Ford Crown Victoria